Are you too old to start horse riding?

 • a safety vest as additional protection to your upper body

-All supplies for the horse will be provided by the riding school.
+All tack for the horse will be provided by the riding school.
 It should fit the horse correctly and be in good repair.

 Read on for a deep dive into each category and guidance about what gear you should prioritize.